TableTopRug/GDCGameJamFall2023/README.md

 	[SceneName]-[IssueName]

-You can use the default name for teh branch so long as you add the Scene name first.
+You can use the default name for teh branch so long as you add the Scene name first.<br/>
-Example:
+Example:<br/>
-	For an issue 0 with teh name Example MainMenu Issue the branch would be "MainMenu-0-example-mainmenu-issue"
+&emsp;For an issue 0 with the name Example MainMenu Issue the branch would be:<br/>
+&emsp;&emsp;"MainMenu-0-example-mainmenu-issue"